-Subjects studied in Year 7, 8 and 9 include: English, Maths, Science, V.O.I.C.E (Values, Oracy, Identity, Citizenship, Expression), IT & Computing, Food Technology, Textiles, Resistant Materials, Spanish, French, Humanities, Art, Music, Drama, and P.E.
+Subjects studied in Year 7, 8 and 9 include: English, Maths, Science, V.O.I.C.E (Values, Oracy, Identity, Citizenship, Expression), IT & Computing, Design & Technology, Cooking and Nutrition, Spanish, French, Humanities, Art, Music, Drama, and P.E.

 Aspirational Groupings in Year 7, 8 and 9:

 We foster a culture of aspiration for all our school community.
 At the point of transition to secondary school, students come from a range of backgrounds and starting points and develop at different rates.
 A range of information is used to appropriately group students.
 This includes Reading Age, SATs data, and Teacher Assessment.
 Groupings are reviewed on a termly cycle to ensure that everyone has appropriate stretch and challenge in all their lessons as well as promoting high expectations for all.

 In order to support outstanding curriculum provision for all, we operate the following grouping profiles:

 - Maths, Science and IT and Computing: Mixed banding where students are grouped within a range of attainments within each class, for example Higher Attaining and Middle Attaining mixed together.

 - Modern Foreign Languages (MFL): We recognise students will have had a range of different provision in MFL at primary school.
 All students in Year 7 study Spanish and French.
 In Year 7 and 8 students are grouped in mixed attainment classes.
-In Year 8, they choose either French or Spanish with the option of a second language.
-In Year 9, students continue with one language and the option of a second language.
-There are two higher attaining groups in each year half, two mixed attaining and one lower attaining where students are supported with MFL provision and additional Step up to English lessons.
+In Year 8, they choose either French or Spanish.
+In Year 9, students continue with one language.
+Students are grouped in mixed attainment groupings.

 - PE: Based on aptitude for physical activities and sport.